VS Code with GitHub Copilot

 Troubleshooting

-• Review logs for connection errors
+• Review VS Code output logs for any connection errors